Relocation to Luxembourg

 Becoming a resident of Luxembourg

-Luxembourg does not offer a specific investor visa program or something such as a high value residency program for non-EU citizens.
-Nevertheless it is possible to obtain residency in Luxembourg under certain conditions.
+Since early 2017, Luxembourg offers a specific investor visa programme for non-EU citizens.
+This programme makes it possible for wealthy non-EU citizens to obtain residency in Luxembourg under certain conditions.

 - An affidavit or police record

-Once the temporary authorisation to stay has been issued, the applicant must relocate to Luxembourg within 90 days.
-Within three days after arrival in Luxembourg the applicant needs to go to the local authorities to file a declaration of arrival.
+Once the temporary authorisation to stay has been issued, the applicant must relocate to Luxembourg within 90 days (in most cases a Schengen visa should also be applied for).
+Within three days after arrival in Luxembourg, the applicant needs to go to the local authorities to file a declaration of arrival.

-- As a second step, after one has actually arrived in Luxembourg, an application for a residence permit must be filed with the Immigration Office within 90 days.
+- As a final step, after the investor has actually arrived in Luxembourg, an application for a residency permit must be filed with the Immigration Office within 90 days.

 At least the following documents will need to be filed to apply: